Bangs (rapper)

-Ajak Chol (born 28 September 1990), better known by his stage names Bangs, Ur Boy Bangs, or Ur Boi Bangs, and formerly Bstar Bangs, is a South Sudanese-born, Australian hip hop artist.
+Ajak Chol (born 28 September 1990), better known by his stage names Bangs, Ur Boy Bangs, or Ur Boi Bangs, and formerly Bstar Bangs, is a South Sudanese-born Australian rapper.
 He released viral songs, "Take U to Da Movies" (2009) and "Meet Me on Facebook" (August 2010).
 In December 2009, he released an album, Hard 2 Be Up.

 Early life and education

-Ajak Chol was born in Juba, South Sudan in 1990.
+Ajak Chol was born in Juba, South Sudan.
 At the age of 11, he moved to Egypt with his family after his father married another wife.
 He spent two years there before emigrating to Australia with his family in 2003.

 Career

+Bangs has cited that he was inspired to make music after hearing Soulja Boy.

 In 2005, Chol formed the Nubian Knights, a hip-hop collective with fellow East African migrants Ezeldin Deng, Francis Dbuia, Abraham Adet, and Tong Bol.
-It resulted from the Footscray Community Arts Centre's ID Check project.
+It resulted from the Footscray Community Arts Centre's "ID Check" project.
 The Nubian Knights produced a self-titled album and performed at St Jerome's Laneway Festival in 2009.

 Chol recorded his debut album Hard 2 Be Up in mid-2008 at Gateway Living Music Studios in Footscray, Victoria, with producer John Favaro.
 In 2009, he posted "Take U to Da Movies" on YouTube as a satire on real rap music, where it became a viral hit after a few months.
 In 2010, he appeared at the Melbourne Big Day Out on the Lilyworld stage, he recorded two singles, titled "Meet Me on Facebook" and "Christmas Story".
 A percentage of profit from each sale of "Christmas Story" was donated to the International Rescue Committee, to aid their work in Sudan.

 Bangs has collaborated with other Sudanese artists such as Ezu on his song "Hi Haters", Click Fablice on "I Know U Like", and Lil' Fablice on "Forever".

 Bangs is signed to record label HSM Entertainment.

 In 2011, Bangs released his second album Reflections.
 His most recent album is Bangz the Don, released in December 2012.
 He also released his first mixtape called NICE in September 2013 as a free download on HotNewHipHop, with part two released on 28 September 2014 – Bangs' birthday.

 Bangs recorded his first album in 2008 in an Australian studio.
 By late 2009, his internet visibility began to grow as he increased in fame when his video became a viral hit.
 Bangs was discovered and interviewed on Eminem's internet radio station in 2009.
 When videos of the interview appeared on YouTube, his fame skyrocketed and several of his music videos accumulated millions of views.